-3.3 Issues to highlight.

-All three breast screening units have recovered in Kent as measured by the screening round length (offer of appointments within 36 months of last screen).
+Source: Fingertips 3.3 Issues to highlight Two out of three breast screening units have recovered in Kent and Medway but full recovery for this programme is yet to be achieved at the Medway unit.
+It is expected to be achieved by September 2023.
 There are nationally recognised challenges within breast screening (and radiology as a whole) with regards to staff recruitment and retention.

-4.BOWEL SCREENING

-Bowel cancer survival is improving and has more than doubled in the last 40 years in the UK.
+4.BOWEL SCREENING Bowel cancer survival is improving and has more than doubled in the last 40 years in the UK.
 If diagnosed early, more than 90% of bowel cancer cases can be treated successfully.
 Bowel cancer screening programmes test to see if people show any early signs of cancer.
 By detecting bowel cancer at an early stage, treatment has a better chance of working.

-As part of the NHS Bowel Cancer Screening Programme, men and women aged 56-74 are sent a home testing kit every two years to collect a small sample of poo to be checked for tiny amounts of blood which could be caused by cancer.
-In 2019, the home testing kit was changed from the guaiac Faecal Occult Blood Test (gFOBT) to the Faecal Immunochemical Test (FIT) because it is:

-- more accurate it can detect smaller signs of blood hidden in poo samples, which can be an early sign of bowel cancer. - easier to use only one sample is required.
+As part of the NHS Bowel Cancer Screening Programme, men and women aged 54-74 are sent a home testing kit every two years to collect a small sample of poo to be checked for tiny amounts of blood which could be caused by cancer.
+In 2019, the home testing kit was changed from the guaiac Faecal Occult Blood Test (gFOBT) to the Faecal Immunochemical Test (FIT) because it is: - more accurate it can detect smaller signs of blood hidden in poo samples, which can be an early sign of bowel cancer. - easier to use only one sample is required.
 The gFOBt required three samples to be taken on three different days.
 As part of the NHS Long Term Plan, there is roll out of bowel screening to people who are 50 years old.
-Currently it is being rolled out to those aged 54 years in the West Kent and Medway centre and East Kent plan to roll out in January 2024.
-In the next phase there is a plan to roll it out to individuals aged 50 and 52 in 2024/25.
+Currently it is being rolled out to those aged 54 years and there is a plan to roll it out to individuals aged 50 and 52 in 2024/25.

-4.1 Bowel screening model in Kent and Medway

-Kent and Medway have two bowel screening centres that are responsible for the assessment and diagnostic testing parts of the bowel cancer screening pathway following referral from the regional bowel screening hub.
+4.1 Bowel screening model in Kent and Medway Kent and Medway have two bowel screening centres that are responsible for the assessment and diagnostic testing parts of the bowel cancer screening pathway following referral from the regional bowel screening hub.
 The two centres are East Kent (covering the East Kent HaCP area) and West Kent and Medway (covering DGS, West Kent and Medway and Swale HaCP areas).

-4.2 Performance of the programme in Kent and Medway

-The uptake and coverage of bowel screening remains above the England average in K&M as shown in the following graph.
+4.2 Performance of the programme in Kent and Medway The uptake and coverage of bowel screening remains above the England average in K&M as shown in the following graph.
 Please note this applies to the 60-74 year old cohort only.
 Graph 4 Bowel screening coverage: aged 60 to 74 years old for NHS Kent and Medway ICB

-4.3 Issues to highlight.
+Bowel cancer screening coverage: aged 60 to 74 years old for NHS Kent and Medway Integrated Care Board 4.3 Issues to highlight.